The Academic Writing Skills Programme

 The Academic Writing Skills Programme (AWSP) is a writing diagnostic that allows and encourages students to adapt to writing practices within the University of Glasgow.
 The AWSP is designed to be an informative and supportive mechanism that allows students to receive feedback on their written work at the point in their degree when accurate and correct written grammar and style most matter.

-Specifically, the AWSP consists of a range of writing and grammar advice materials (covering topics ranging from elements of style and punctuation, through information on plagiarism and academic integrity, to wider details on structure and argumentation), a range of multiple-choice questions on grammar, and a short essay (chosen by the student from a bank of questions).
+Specifically, the AWSP consists of a range of writing and grammar advice materials (covering topics ranging from elements of style and punctuation, through information on plagiarism and academic integrity, to wider details on structure and argumentation) and then a range of multiple-choice questions on grammar, academic integrity and the research process.

 Overall, it was a good course.
 It felt like a mini or condensed writing course. - previous AWSP student

 Students are then offered a variety of progression options.
-Some students will be advised to attend the open classes run by LEADS on an optional basis; certain students will be advised to complete an online writing course (hosted via Moodle) that provides further information on grammar and effective writing; other students will be invited to attend in-person classes to work on improving the grammar and coherence of their writing.
+Some students will be advised to attend the open classes run by SLD on an optional basis; certain students will be advised to complete an online writing course (hosted via Moodle); other students will be offered a range of small workshops and one-to-one meetings to improve their writing and research skills.
 This range of provision allows for targeted provision in student academic writing development.